 The 6 Best Things You'll Bring Back from South Africa

-Much as we love that old traveler's maxim—take only memories, leave only footprints—the first half goes out the window as soon as you land in South Africa.
+Much as we love that old traveler's maxim—take only memories, leave only footprints—the first half inevitably goes out the window when you visit South Africa.

 Here, the six things you'll almost certainly return with: